sst/guide/_chapters/save-changes-to-a-note.md

 ![Notes page saving screenshot]({{ site.url }}/assets/notes-page-saving.png)

 You might have noticed that we are not deleting the old attachment when we upload a new one.
 To keep things simple, we are leaving that bit of detail up to you.
 It should be pretty straightforward.
-Here is how you delete a file in S3 using the [AWS JS SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#deleteObject-property).
+Check the [AWS JS SDK Docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#deleteObject-property) on how to a delete file from S3.

 Next up, let's allow users to delete their note.